We just launched HRIS Sync, automate employee benefits management ⚡️

 You’re protected from penalisation during the entire period of paternity leave.
 That means it’s not excusable for your company to fire or suspend you for taking your period of absence.

-3 FAQs About Paternity Benefit and Leave
+3 FAQs About Paternity Benefit

-Have more questions?
+Have more queries?

 1. Can I Change the Start Date of my Paternity Leave and Benefit?

+You can change the start date or commencement of paternity leave and benefit if there’s a change in your child’s birth date or day of placement.
 The postponement or change of your claim dates for premature births, miscarriages and stillbirths, or hospitalisations.
 You can even do this if you fall sick before your leave starts.

 2. Can I Take Paid Leave for Antenatal Classes?